dh-epfl-students/htr-curriculum-semi-supervision/README.md

 Academic Year: Fall 2019

 ## Introduction
-Handwritten Text Recognition is challenging task when dealing with few samples only.
+Handwritten Text Recognition is a challenging task when dealing with few samples only.
 In this study, we tackle this difficult problem from the learning point of view.
 Transfer Learning has come to be very handy in such cases.
 In order to improve the accuracy of this method, we explore two methods orthogonal to it:  Curriculum Learning and Semi-Supervised Learning.

 ## Research summary
 Many benchmarks have been done using TL.
 Building on top of this method, we explore two types of learning orthogonal to TL: Curriculum Learning (CL) and Semi-Supervised Learning (SSL).

-The former reshape how samples are presented to the learning algorithm.
+CL reshape how samples are presented to the learning algorithm.
 We compute a rank score using a cross-validation Transfer Learning taking the validation CER.
-Then, we use a single-step pacing function to choose the sample presented to the learning function.
+Then, we use a single-step pacing function to choose the samples presented to the learning function.

 SSl tries to use unlabelled data along with labelled data.
 We use the prediction of the model as "fake" label of the unlabelled sampled.
 We take only those which have a good confidence score.
 This score is computed based on the entropy of the prediction or based on the difference between the two best probabilities at each timesteps.
 We use the labelled dataset as well as another dynamic dataset which is constructed using these 'fake' labels.